DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 * **Sample 1** - Requires two permissions (and thus being logged in) to see and access.
-* **Sample 2** - Should require at least one of the listed permissions (and being logged in) to see and access.
+* **Sample 2** - Should require at least one of the listed permissions (and be logged in) to see and access.
 But we intentionally forgot to add that permission to demonstrate what will happen.
 * **Demo CSS** - Should be visible to all users, regardless of being logged in or having permission.
-But we intentionally forgot to add that view's route to the :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST` in order to demonstrate what will happen.
+But we intentionally forgot to add that view's route to the :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST` to demonstrate what will happen.

 Below is all the code required to generate these views.

 .. note::

-    In the below files, we have purposely made a mistake in regards to the **Sample2** and **Demo CSS** views in order to not only demonstrate how the various files and contents work, but also to show what sort of side effects to expect when using the **Strict Policy**.
+    In the below files, we have purposely made a mistake in regards to the **Sample2** and **Demo CSS** views to not only demonstrate how the various files and contents work, but also to show what sort of side effects to expect when using the **Strict Policy**.

-    Below this initial attempt we correct our mistake and show the proper configuration as well as what users will see.
+    Below this initial attempt, we correct our mistake and show the proper configuration as well as what users will see.

 .. important::

-    For the purposes of this example we have turned off the global :ref:`authorization/policies:login required` setting and instead choose
+    For this example, we have turned off the global :ref:`authorization/policies:login required` setting and instead choose
     to define whether or not a view requires being logged in directly on the view rather than globally.
 This way we can demonstrate all three of